brianscan14/XYfitness/README.md

 ### User Stories

-1. As a new visitor to the website, I want to be easily navigate the site and find information I was looking for in one or two clicks.
+- As a new visitor to the website, I want to be easily navigate the site and find information I was looking for in one or two clicks.
-2. As a new visitor, when browsing the site I want the site to be coherent and responsive, whether I am using a laptop, tablet or phone.
+- As a new visitor, when browsing the site I want the site to be coherent and responsive, whether I am using a laptop, tablet or phone.
-3. As a new visitor, when filling out forms or entering data I want reasonable feedback to tell me whether I was either successful, or unsuccessful, and what the error is.
+- As a new visitor, when filling out forms or entering data I want reasonable feedback to tell me whether I was either successful, or unsuccessful, and what the error is.
-4. As a new visitor, when browsing the website  want it to have a professional feel and make me want to use this PT.
+- As a new visitor, when browsing the website  want it to have a professional feel and make me want to use this PT.
-5. As a new visitor, when searching the site I want to know from other customers whether this PT is a good one or not.
+- As a new visitor, when searching the site I want to know from other customers whether this PT is a good one or not.
-6. As a new visitor, when browsing the products I want them to be presented to me in a tidy and easily readable/viewable manner.
+- As a new visitor, when browsing the products I want them to be presented to me in a tidy and easily readable/viewable manner.
-7. As a new visitor, when viewing products, I want to get as much information from them as possible to see what the exercise plan may entail or incorporate.
+- As a new visitor, when viewing products, I want to get as much information from them as possible to see what the exercise plan may entail or incorporate.
-8. As a new visitor, when browsing the products I want to be able to filter them by their types and sort them by features such as price or name.
+- As a new visitor, when browsing the products I want to be able to filter them by their types and sort them by features such as price or name.
-9. As a new visitor, when browsing the site I want to be able to find out more information about the PT in an easy manner without having to go through a myriad of pages or open new browser sessions.
+- As a new visitor, when browsing the site I want to be able to find out more information about the PT in an easy manner without having to go through a myriad of pages or open new browser sessions.
-10. As a potential customer, when browsing the site I want to get a feel of the content that this PT offers, and the information that they offer so that I know the product will be the same.
+- As a potential customer, when browsing the site I want to get a feel of the content that this PT offers, and the information that they offer so that I know the product will be the same.
-11. As a potential customer, when purchasing the product I want to be able to change my mind in the cart if I want a different size or product.
+- As a potential customer, when purchasing the product I want to be able to change my mind in the cart if I want a different size or product.
-12. As a potential customer, when purchasing a product I want the user experience to be slick and to flow in the correct, logical manner when putting in my details.
+- As a potential customer, when purchasing a product I want the user experience to be slick and to flow in the correct, logical manner when putting in my details.
-13. As a potential customer, when purchasing a product, I want my cart items to be viewable when I am filling out my checkout details.
+- As a potential customer, when purchasing a product, I want my cart items to be viewable when I am filling out my checkout details.
-14. As a returning customer, I want to be able to leave a testimonial or review for a product that I used, and rate it, whether it was good or bad.
+- As a returning customer, I want to be able to leave a testimonial or review for a product that I used, and rate it, whether it was good or bad.
-15. As a returning customer, I want to be able to alter or delete my review if I change my mind on the product.
+- As a returning customer, I want to be able to alter or delete my review if I change my mind on the product.
-16. As a returning site user, i want to be able to edit my profile settings or details as I please.
+- As a returning site user, i want to be able to edit my profile settings or details as I please.

 ## Wireframes

 ## Technologies

+### Languages Used

+- This project uses Html, JavaScript, Python & CSS programming languages.

 ### Databases